David H. Johnson

 - Best Lawyers, Lawyer of the Year, Healthcare, 2015

 - Martindale-Hubbell, Top Rated Lawyers in Healthcare

 - American Bar Association Health Law Section, Vice Chair, Substance Use Disorders and Mental Health Group

 - American Bar Association Health Law Section, Past Chair

 - New Mexico Bar Health Law Section, Past Chair

 - New Mexico Monitored Treatment Program, Past Board President; Board Member

-Represents healthcare providers throughout New Mexico in regulatory, operational, transactional, fraud and abuse, and litigation matters.
-Clients include hospitals, medical groups, ASCs and imaging centers, home care organizations, long term care organizations, and individual healthcare professionals.
+For more than 25 years, represented healthcare providers throughout New Mexico in regulatory, operational, transactional, fraud and abuse, and litigation matters.
+Clients have included hospitals, medical groups, ASCs and imaging centers, home care organizations, long term care organizations, and individual healthcare professionals.